Slugger duvet day…

 Looking at the news this morning, I see that everything is bleak as feck.
 The Middle East is in flames, and Ukraine is still grinding on.
 Locally, Belfast is dark and wet.

-I can’t be arsed writing anything so I am declaring a duvet day.
+For those of us seeking refuge from the world.
+I am declaring a duvet day.
 Go back to your digital bed and pull the covers over your head.

 Take it easy and have a chat.
 Keep it light, no politics.
-Normal cynicism will be resumed tomorrow.

 I help to manage Slugger by taking care of the site as well as running our live events.
 My background is in business, marketing and IT.
 My politics tend towards middle-of-the-road pragmatism, I am not a member of any political party.
 Oddly for a member of the Slugger team, I am not that interested in daily politics, preferring to write about big ideas in society.
 When not stuck in front of a screen, I am a parkrun Run Director.